Boyang-Song/ACINR-MVSNet/README.md

 *The overall pipeline can be divided into three steps: **coarse depth estimation(CDE)**, **implicit neural depth refinement(INR)**, and **enhanced Gauss-Newton depth refinement(EGN)**.*
 ![](https://github.com/Boyang-Song/ACINR-MVSNet/blob/main/doc/Network%20Architecture.png)

-### ACINR-MVSNetplus
+### ACINR-MVSNet
-This ***advanced*** implementation ———— ACINR-MVSNetplus, mainly modified the INR module on the original basis for better comparison results.
-In particular, the depth-to/from-inverse_depth conversion made it possible to test the generalization ability of models trained on the DTU dataset directly on the Tanks and Temples(T&T) dataset, although the depth ranges of the two datasets are quite different.
+This ***base*** implementation ———— ACINR-MVSNet is created by slightly revising ACINRMVSNetplus.
+Thus you can still use the model trained on the DTU dataset to predict depth maps for T&T.

 ACINR-MVSNetplus provided two schemes with different depth map resolutions: (1)full resolution version for DTU and BlendedMVS (2)half resolution version for T&T(large outdoor realistic scenes, full resolution brought more noise and extraneous points).
 |                | CDE | INR | EGN | Img |